 - Cardiovascular Research, July 2021.

 Legumes are sometimes sneered at, being called the poor man's meat.
-Like all half truths that is partially correct; peas, beans and lentils are a much cheaper source of protein than beef; but are beans very starchy is the oft-heard cry.
-Will they make me fat?
+Like all half truths that is partially correct.
+Peas, beans and lentils are a much cheaper source of protein than beef.

-The other half of the truth, though, is that they are a much better form of protein and, in any case, because of cost, and availability of water, within fifty-years the population explosion means that only the very rich will be able to afford much red meat.
+The other half of the truth, though is that they are a far healthier form of protein; and in any case because of cost and the availability of water, within fifty-years the population explosion will mean that only the very rich will be able to afford much red meat.

-Just like the wealthy in Indonesia died from beriberi from eating white rice, but the poor had to rely on the unrefined grain, so the rich in the Twenty-First Century are already dying from the so-called chronic degenerative diseases of civilization.
+Just like the wealthy in Indonesia died in their millions from a vitamin B1 deficiency from eating white rice but the poor had to rely on the unpolished grain, so the the chronic degenerative diseases from our lust for refined foods in the Twenty First Century are killing us.

-The point for this page on the glycemic response of legumes though, is that foods like chickpeas are not only a good source of vegetable protein, but also of slow-release carbohydrate.
-They have a higher proportion of amylose which, because of its helical structure, forms 'resistant starch.'
+The point made by this page on the glycemic response of legumes though, is that foods like chickpeas are not only a good source of vegetable protein but also of slow-release carbohydrate.
+They have a higher proportion of amylose which, because of its helical structure is a "resistant starch."

-Much passes through the small intestine undigested, reaching the colon, giving it bulk and an excellent short-chain fatty acid called butyrate; these are the two most important markers of a healthy large intestine.
+Much passes through the small intestine undigested reaching the colon, giving it bulk and healthy short-chain fatty acids like butyrate are formed; important markers of the happy gut.

 Here are the back issues.